Tardsquad/tardsquad-discord-bot/README.md

   * [Storage Bucket](https://console.cloud.google.com/storage/browser?project=tardsquad-discord-bot&prefix=) for the above containers
   * [Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/details/100468477191441270091?project=tardsquad-discord-bot&supportedpurview=project) used to publish Docker images to GCR.
   * [Cloud Run Service](https://console.cloud.google.com/run/detail/us-central1/tardsquad-discord-bot/metrics?project=tardsquad-discord-bot) that runs our container for image published to GCR.
+  * [Secret Manager](https://console.cloud.google.com/security/secret-manager/secret/) is where `DISCORD_TOKEN` is stored, which is hooked up as envvar in the Cloud Run service.

 # Installation
 Make sure to use a supported python version.
 See the key `python` in the section `tool.poetry.dependencies` at [pyproject.toml](https://github.com/tardsquad/tardsquad-discord-bot/blob/master/pyproject.toml).